bgamari/ghc-wiki-import/testing-patches.md

 If you can't fix them yourself, then first file a ticket for the problem so that it doesn't get forgotten about.
 First run the testsuite for just that test (e.g. `make fast TEST=thefailingtest`), and include the full testsuite output in the ticket description.
+If you found any information out that might be useful to someone later fixing the bug, add that too.